 We recommend using CopyTrans Shelbee’s “Latest changes” feature for your next iPhone backup.
 “Latest changes” backups don’t overwrite old iPhone backups, take up less space and are quicker.

-Click the blue Pencil symbol to select the previous backup on which to base the new one
+Click the pencil symbol to select the previous backup on which to base the new one.

 NOTE: You need to have made at least one full backup with CopyTrans Shelbee to use the feature.